 SEC.
-3.16 INSURANCE REQUIREMENTS
+3.15 INSURANCE REQUIREMENTS

-Without limiting contractor's indemnification, it is agreed that contractor shall purchase at its own expense and maintain in force at all times during the performance of services under this agreement the following policies of insurance.
+Without limiting contractor's indemnification, it is agreed that contractor shall purchase at its own expense and maintain in force at all times during the performance of services under this agreement the policies of insurance identified in Appendix B of the Standard Agreement Template (Attached in Section 8).
 Where specific limits are shown, it is understood that they shall be the minimum acceptable limits.
 If the contractor's policy contains higher limits, the state shall be entitled to coverage to the extent of such higher limits.

-Certificates of Insurance must be furnished to the contracting officer prior to beginning work and must provide for a notice of cancellation, non-renewal, or material change of conditions in accordance with policy provisions.
+Certificates of Insurance must be furnished to the procurement officer prior to beginning work and must provide for a notice of cancellation, non-renewal, or material change of conditions in accordance with policy provisions.
 Failure to furnish satisfactory evidence of insurance or lapse of the policy is a material breach of this contract and shall be grounds for termination of the contractor's services.
 All insurance policies shall comply with and be issued by insurers licensed to transact the business of insurance under AS 21.